R-Type: Release and ports

 Hudson Soft developed a fairly accurate port of R-Type for the PC Engine/TurboGrafx-16 console, although it suffered from a slightly lower resolution, reduced color palette, sprite flickering and slowdown.
 Due to the slightly reduced resolution, the playfield also scrolls slightly in the vertical axis whenever the player's ship approaches the top or bottom of the screen.
-The Japanese release was split across two game cards (HuCards), titled R-Type I (アール・タイプI, Āru Taipu Wan) and R-Type II (アール・タイプII, Āru Taipu Tsū), while the later North American release contained the entire game on a single card.
+The Japanese release was split across two game cards (HuCards), titled R-Type I (アール・タイプI, Āru Taipu Wan) and R-Type II (アール・タイプII, Āru Taipu Tsū), while the later North American release (published there by NEC Home Electronics) contained the entire game on a single card.
 The TurboGrafx-16 version of R-Type has a boss at the end of Stage 6, rather than a prolonged wave of enemies as in all other versions.

 The Xbox Live Arcade game R-Type Dimensions was released on February 4, 2009, by Tozai Games.
 It is a port of the original R-Type and the sequel R-Type II.
 It can be played either with the original 2D graphics or with new 3D graphics, and has added co-op gameplay functionality.
 A similar version for the PlayStation 3 was released in May 2014.

 The TurboGrafx-16 version of R-Type was one of the first games confirmed for Nintendo's Virtual Console.
 The Japanese release for the Wii is split between two downloads, mirroring the original format of the game.
 The Japanese releases for the Nintendo 3DS and Wii U use the North American version instead of the Japanese one, presenting the game as a single download; however, the game was removed from the Nintendo 3DS and Wii U stores on July 30, 2020.

 The Master System version became available as well on the Virtual Console for Japan on May 19, 2009, North America on November 2, 2009, and Europe on September 25, 2009; however, due to licensing issues, this version was delisted on September 30, 2011, in North America and Europe and October 18, 2011, in Japan.

 In 2010, DotEmu developed an iOS port of R-Type, published by Electronic Arts, released also for Android in September 2011.

 Tozai Games returned in 2018 and released an updated digital-only version of R-Type Dimensions, now carrying the title R-Type Dimensions EX, for Microsoft Windows (via Steam), PlayStation 4, and Nintendo Switch.
 Strictly Limited Games released physical copies of the PlayStation 4 and Nintendo Switch versions in February 2019, limited to 2,000 and 3,000 copies respectively.
 Collector's Edition variants were also issued which contained a hardcover artbook, dog tags, stickers and cards, once again limited to 1,000 on the PlayStation 4 and 2,000 on the Nintendo Switch.